 If you would like to purchase a print, a photo for a book cover, or get permission to use my images for any reason please contact me.
 My images are copyrighted and all rights reserved.
 See a few of my photos at Viewbug or Flickr

-You can help support by simply clicking thru to things from my page so that I can continue to bring reviews and details about cat info, WNC area or photography.
+You can help support by simply clicking thru the Amazon Associate links from my site, as I get a small commission and I can continue to bring reviews and details about cat info, WNC area or photography.
 All my research, spreadsheets, comparing and time telling you about my findings should at least be worth a click -right?
 Every click thru to purchase helps, and I thank you.

 I have not been paid for any of my reviews.
 I’ll be sure to let you know if by chance a company sees my review and gives me free product or payment for it 🙂

-I am happily married to my best friend for over 27 years.
-I like spending time with my family, two furbabies, friends, photography, design, animals (especially cats and horses) reading, walks, easy hikes, finding waterfalls, naps, fudgy brownies, reading, watching movies, the crisp colors of Autumn and I love Jesus.
+Guess I’m in Generation X. Younger than the Baby Boomers, thankfully older and before i-everything Millennials.
+I am happily married to my best friend for over 28 years.
+I like spending time with my family, my furbabies and friends, photography, design, animals (especially cats and horses) reading, walks, easy hikes, finding waterfalls, naps, fudgy brownies, reading, watching movies, the crisp colors of Autumn and I love Jesus.

 Thanks for stopping by ~ Kim